 People familiar with the Egyptian, Greek or Roman pantheon of gods will be disappointed when considering the Chinese deities.
 There is no consistent framework or hierarchy, it is more of an assorted collection, suggesting the stories come from different places at different times.
 The ‘Supreme’ deity Shangdi 上帝 does not feature in many tales and does not interact with other gods, and so can not be compared to Zeus or Jupiter.
 The chief reason for this is that Confucianism has generally been the dominant philosophy, and that is firmly rooted in rationality and the here and now.
 So the mythological figures were not considered suitable subjects for scholars, it was mainly the illiterate who kept the stories alive by oral tradition.
+Perhaps as many are half are based on historical figures who became ‘gods’ to honor their deeds and virtues.
 History has a long tradition for accuracy in China; the impartial recording of facts is at odds with creative imaginings.
 However the ancient deities of folk religions have always been cherished by the local people so they can get together and enjoy festivals in their honor.

 Ba xian 八仙 (Eight Immortals)